 - In the search box on the Library Links page search for 'University of Saskatchewan'

 - Make sure all University of Saskatchewan checkboxes are selected then Save

-When you search Google Scholar, if the library has access, you will now see Fulltext@UofSLibrary on the right side of your list of search results.
-This link will take you to the full text version via your U of S library account.
+When you search Google Scholar, if the library has access, you will now see Fulltext @ USask Library on the right side of your list of search results.
+This link will take you to the full-text version via your USask library account.
 These preferences will be saved for all future searches on that computer.

 Results available from other sources will have a link from other institutions.
 Some results will have no link on the right side of the screen.
 These may be books you can borrow from the library or articles we can get for you using interlibrary loan.